webpack-contrib/grunt-webpack/README.md

 #### keepalive
 Type: `bool`
-Default: `false` (`true` if watch mode is used and for webpack-dev-server)
+Default: `false` (`true` if watch mode is used and for `webpack-dev-server` task)

-When set to true the grunt process will be kept alive after webpack task is finished.
+When set to true the grunt process/task will be kept alive after webpack task is finished.
 This is especially useful for `watch` and `webpack-dev-server` as these usually need to run as long as not manually killed.

 ### Webpack Task

+#### watch
+Type: `bool`
+Default: `undefined`

+> Turn on watch mode.
+This means that after the initial build, webpack will continue to watch for changes in any of the resolved files.

+Turning on watch mode also sets the following defaults:

+- Default `cache` to `true`
+- Default `keepalive` to `true`
+- Default `failOnError` to `false`

 #### failOnError
 Type: `bool`